Ramat Gan Safari has the most extensive collection of animals in the Middle East. Moreover, there are African territories with grazing herds.

 We finished our visit to the zoo and drove through the safari area (towards the exit).

-When To Visit Ramat Gan Safari?
+When to Visit Ramat Gan Safari?

 It is always lovely to visit Ramat Gan Safari.
 Especially on colder days.
-But on that occasion, it was not one of such days.
+But on one occasion, it was not one of such days.
 And it seems that the turtle does not mind the heat.

 But it is hot for the elephant.
 Thus, this zoo worker decided to cool them down (it is hard to see, but the baby elephant is hiding behind his mother):

-Chimpanzees are getting water from fruits and vegetables:
+Chimpanzees get water from fruits and vegetables: